dptools/dpdash/README-PNL.md

 ### Define

 Begin by creating a file called `.env` in the `dpdash/singularity` directory.
 A sample `.env` file, called `.env.sample`, is provided for your convenience and demonstrates the correct format for defining variables.
-You may wish to copy its contents to `.env` before proceeding.
+You may simply copy this file to create your new `.env` file:

+    cd dpdash/singularity
+    cp .env.sample .env

-As this file contains your custom configuration, it will not be committed to the repository.
+As the `.env` file contains your custom configuration, it will not be committed to the repository.

 #### Required variables